codelight-eu/codelight-wp-additional-editor-capabilities/README.md

 wp-additional-editor-capabilities
 =================================

-Allow less technical clients to manage their Wordpress site without all the bloat in admin interface by giving them a slightly enhanced Editor role.
+Allow less technical clients to manage their Wordpress site without all the bloat in admin interface by giving them a slightly enhanced Editor/Shop Manager role.

 This plugin grants the Editor role permissions to edit (non-admin) users and gives them access to Appearance menu items.
+For WooCommerce users, the Shop Manager role is granted access to Appearance menu as well.
 This should be everything a non-technical client needs to manage their site, with a pleasantly clean and empty admin interface.

 For even better results, combine with [WP-Cleanup](https://github.com/codelight-eu/wp-cleanup).